 - Offer individualization of instruction tailored to the particular needs of your young autistic driver where available.
 Visit the Association for Driver Rehabilitation Specialists website to locate a qualified instructor in your area.

-For more helpful information about helping your autistic adolescent or young adult stay mobile and connected, read this issue of Autism Dispatch, a newsletter from The Center for Autism Research at CHOP.
+Click here for more information to help your autistic adolescent stay mobile and connected from the Center for Autism Research at CHOP.

 Watch this video about autism and driving research at Children's Hospital of Philadelphia:

 Newly licensed autistic drivers have similar to lower crash rates but are much less likely to have their license suspended or to receive a traffic violation than their non-autistic peers.